 FACILITIES: There are no toilets or eateries on this walk.
 However, you may want to combine your walk with a meal at The Devonshire Arms in Beeley village afterwards.

-1. This walk starts at the top of Chesterfield Road at this Google Map point.
-You will notice a small stone stile on the left, next to the roadside parking.
+1. This walk starts at the top of Chesterfield Road at this Google Map point and follows the above OS Map in a clockwise direction.
+You will notice a small stone stile on the left, just on the corner of the bend, leading off a gravel track.
 Climb over the stile and follow the footpath down into the woods.

 2. After 100 meters, take the path to the left.
 Follow this for 250 metres.

 3. At the next footpath junction, take the path on the right.
 Follow this footpath across a small, wooden footbridge, through the woodland.
-There are lots of place to stop and play along the brook.
+There are lots of places to stop and play along the stream and waterfalls.

-5. Keep following the footpath to this steep stone stile (quite a drop the other side).
-Then take the sharp right through the wooden gate, back up the hill again.
+5. Keep following this footpath to the wooden gate as shown in the photo below.
+If the gate is locked, there’s a steep stone stile to the left (quite a drop the other side).
+Then take the footpath on the sharp right, back up the hill again, keeping the stone wall on your right.

 6. After 360 metres you will walk through a small wooden gate (to the left of a metal gate), and then a little further on (120 metres) you will reach this wooden stile.